nixworks/public/news/2017/07/5/crime-in-new-york-city-a-police-shooting-occurs-in-the-bronx-new-york-killing-one-police-officer-and-injuring-a-bystander-two-officers-c.md

 ### [2017-07-5](/news/2017/07/5/index.md)

-# Crime in New York City.
-A police shooting occurs in the Bronx, New York, killing one police officer and injuring a bystander.
+# Crime in New York City: A police shooting occurs in the Bronx, New York, killing one police officer and injuring a bystander.
 Two officers confront the suspect and shoot him dead.

 Miosotis Familia, a 12-year veteran of the force, was shot in the head while sitting in a vehicle.
 The gunman was killed, the police said.